 A non-profit advocacy organization has published a report identifying the federally-designated Opportunity Zones in Illinois with the best potential to incentivize smart growth and deliver a triple bottom line.

-(Quickly: Opportunity Zones are Census tracts across the United States, including Puerto Rico, where investors can get tax breaks if they invest their capital gains there.)
+Opportunity Zones are Census tracts across the United States, including Puerto Rico, where investors can get tax breaks if they invest their capital gains there.
+There are 135 Opportunity Zones in Chicago, and 327 Opportunity Zones in Illinois.

 LOCUS measured walkability, job density, housing diversity, and distance to the nearest central business district, to create each Opportunity Zone's "Smart Growth Potential" score.
 LOCUS's report also measured transit accessibility, how much people pay for housing + transportation, diversity of household renters and owners, and social vulnerability to create each Opportunity Zone's "Social Equity + Social Vulnerability" (SEVI) score.